 Transcranial magnetic stimulation (TMS) offers non-pharmacological help to people who suffer from depression.
 It can also be used in conjunction with other therapies to improve the symptoms of post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), and other mental health conditions.
 Greater Lowell Psychiatric Associates, LLC, currently offers this innovative treatment option in North Chelmsford, MA located right in the heart of the Merrimack Valley.
 Ronald P. Winfield, MD, uses the cutting-edge CloudTMS™ system to help people overcome depression and other conditions.
 If you’ve been treated for depression in the past without success, schedule an evaluation for TMS at our office.
-Please contact our TMS Coordinator, Evelyn, by phone (978-256-6579 x30) or by email (email@example.com) or request an appointment online today.
+Please call our intake line at 978-256-6579 x11 if you are interested in learning more about TMS treatment at Greater Lowell Psychiatric Associates, LLC

 Transcranial magnetic stimulation, or TMS, is a non-pharmacologic procedure that administers magnetic pulses to your skull to activate neurotransmitters in your brain.
 The neurotransmitters then stimulate neuron activity in areas of your brain that are responsible for mood regulation.

 TMS is most commonly used to treat depression in patients who haven’t had success with other treatments.
 Studies have also shown TMS to be effective for patients with other mental health disorders, especially those that have a relationship to depression.

 Which conditions can be treated with TMS?

 TMS is used extensively in the treatment of a major depressive disorder.
 However, studies have shown that it’s also effective for other mental health conditions, such as:

 - Post-traumatic stress disorder (PTSD)